ctkelley/MultiPrecisionArrays.jl/README.md

    - Krylov-IR for high precision residuals

 - v0.1.3: Still better docs and ..
    - Fixing a performance bug.
+   - Add options to termination criterion.
+Change default to small residuals.

 ##  Can I complain about this package?